DevExpress/devextreme-documentation/concepts/05 Widgets/PivotGrid/030 Data Binding/10 Provide Data/20 Using the Client-Side Processing/15 Using an ArrayStore.md

 This type of store is great when you need a simple data source with the data lifetime equaling the lifetime of your application.
 An [ArrayStore](/api-reference/30%20Data%20Layer/ArrayStore '/Documentation/ApiReference/Data_Layer/ArrayStore/') is created from an array of plain objects.
-The code snippet below illustrates the minimal configuration of an ArrayStore that can be used to provide data for the **PivotGrid** widget.
+The code snippet below illustrates the minimal configuration of an ArrayStore that can be used to provide data for the **PivotGrid** UI component.

 	<!--JavaScript-->var pivotGridDataSource = {
 		store: {